HokageM/DamagedLoggingAnalyzer/README.md

 # DamagedLoggingAnalyzer
-A project about an analization of a statistic of damaged logging (wood) in Germany using Python.
+A project about of analyzing a statistic of damaged logging (wood) in Germany using Python.

+This my individual project for the module **Research Software Engineering** in SS24.

 # Damaged Logging